4r33x/proto-rs/README.md

 ### Performance trade-offs vs. Prost

 The runtime exposes both zero-copy and owned-code paths so you can pick the trade-off that matches your workload.
-Wrapping payloads in `ZeroCopyRequest`/`ZeroCopyResponse` means the encoder works with borrowed data (`SunByRef`) and never materializes owned clones before writing bytes to the socket, which is why the benchmark suite records 70% higher throughput than `prost::Message` when measuring identical service implementations (`bench_zero_copy_vs_clone`).
+Wrapping payloads in `ZeroCopy` means the encoder works with borrowed data (`SunByRef`) and never materializes owned clones before writing bytes to the socket, which is why the benchmark suite records 70% higher throughput than `prost::Message` when measuring identical service implementations (`bench_zero_copy_vs_clone`).

 Owned encoding\decoding is somewhat slower or faster in somecases - see bench section